AptFox/harmony-backend/README.md

 Open the app in a web browser and check the health endpoint to verify it's running
  - Go to `http://localhost:8080/health` in a web browser
  - If you see "I'm here!" then the application is running locally.

+QOL
+ - TODO: Figure out how to add hot reload/rebuild